 Accounts receivable is comprised of invoices of revenue, net of allowance for doubtful accounts and does not bear interest.
 We consider receivables past due based on the contractual payment terms.
 Management's evaluation of the adequacy of the allowance for doubtful accounts considers historical collection experience, changes in customer payment profiles, the aging of receivable balances, as well as current economic conditions, all of which may impact a customer's ability to pay.
-Account balances are written-off against the allowance for doubtful accounts is immaterial as of June 30, 2021 and December 31, 2020.
+Account balances are written-off against the allowance for doubtful accounts is immaterial as of collection have been exhausted and the potential for recovery is considered remote.
+The Company does not have significant bad debt experience with customers, and therefore, the allowance for doubtful accounts is immaterial as of June 30, 2021 and December 31, 2020.